 The bimodal philosophy of deep work scheduling

-For example, Carl Jung used to spend a chunk of his time alone, writing; for the rest of the time, he ran a clinical practice, had a social life, and attended university lectures.
+After you’re done with your deep work chunk, you can give your attention to other tasks.
+At least that’s what Carl Jung did.
+He used to spend a block of his time alone, writing.
+For the rest of the time, he ran a clinical practice, had a social life, went to coffeehouses, and attended university lectures.

 The rhythmic philosophy of deep work scheduling

 If your day-to-day schedule rarely changes, you can adopt rhythmic philosophy: devoting a few hours of your day to deep work and doing the shallow work the rest of the day.
-For a lot of people, disappearing for a few days a week is not realistic nor doable, but disappearing for a couple of hours is.
+For a lot of people, disappearing for a few days a week is not realistic nor doable, but dropping out of sight for a couple of hours is.

 The journalistic philosophy of deep work scheduling